saeedezzati/superpower-chatgpt/README.md

 ## Utilities for ChatGPT

+✂️ Auto Splitter: Automatically split your long input into smaller chunks and send them to ChatGPT one by one.

+📏 Custom Conversation Width: Adjust the width of the conversation to your liking

 📊 Word and Character Count: Add the word and character counters to both the user input and the ChatGPT responses

 🎛 Model Switcher: Easily change the model(GPT-4, GPT-3.5, etc.) in the middle of the conversation.
 Simply hover over the ChatGPT avatar icon to see what model was used for each response